TosbackCgusBridge-Bot/CGUs-versions/Llbean/Privacy Policy.md

 We may collect information (including name, address, telephone number, email address, transaction information, credit card information and date of birth) when you:

 *   Place an order from our catalogs or on our Web site
-*   Make a purchase at one of our stores
+*   Make a purchase at one of our stores (we do not require personal information, such as zip, name, address or email, as a condition of accepting payment by credit or debit card)
 *   Return an item or make an exchange
 *   Inquire about our services
 *   Request a catalog